code-sharing-anonymised/BOPNN/README.md

 # BOPNN
-Classification Model using Bagging and kNN in Discriminant Subspaces
+R package for fitting classification models using bagging and kNN in discriminant subspaces